taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

-6) All ADDED LOGIC in the "plug-class.php" file can be AUTO-INCLUDED IN A NEW CLASS NAMED "$plug_class[$this_plug]" USING THIS FORMAT BELOW:
+6) All ADDED LOGIC in this "plug-class.php" file is AUTO-INCLUDED IN A NEW CLASS NAMED "$plug_class[$this_plug]" USING THIS FORMAT BELOW...

-// CREATE THIS PLUGIN'S CLASS OBJECT DYNAMICALLY AS:
+// CREATES THIS PLUGIN'S CLASS OBJECT DYNAMICALLY AS:

 $plug_class[$this_plug] = new class() {